changcheng967/Online-Go.com-Account-Generator/DISCLAIMER.md

 ## Contact Us

-If you have any questions about this disclaimer, please contact us at changcheng6541@gmail.com.
+If you have any questions about this disclaimer, please contact us at changcheng6541@gmail.com or create a issue.